humhub/documentation/docs/professional-edition/saas.md

 The only thing you need to do in terms of installation is to create a personal demo on our [website](https://www.humhub.com/en/professional-edition/demo).
 Our administrators will then migrate your demo to a Professional Edition server and you can start building your platform immediately.
 Migration is usually completed within one business day.

 If you have already created a demo installation of the HumHub Professional Edition, you don't have to start from scratch, of course.
-We will not only migrate all content you have created but also the accounts, sturctre, files and so on.
+We will not only migrate all content you have created but also the accounts, structure, files, and so on.
 In this case, simply provide our Sales Team with the name of your demo and we will take care of everything else.

 ## Updates

 Your installation of the HumHub Professional Edition is automatically updated without any action required from you.
 For security reasons, updates are applied 2-3 weeks after their release.
 We summarize the most important new features and improvements in our [Release Notes](https://docs.humhub.org/docs/about/releasenotes/release_notes), a detailed list of all changes can be found in the [Changelog](https://github.com/humhub/humhub/blob/master/CHANGELOG.md).

 :::note
 If you are using custom modules and themes, we recommend disabling automatic updates to avoid any potential compatibility issues.
-You can manage this setting by navigating to Administration --> Cloud Hosting --> Updates.
+You can manage this setting by navigating to `Administration > Cloud Hosting > Updates`.
 :::

 The updates are of course provided and installed free of charge as part of our SaaS offering.

 ## Backup & Export Data

 Not only data sovereignty, but also data security and recoverability are very important to us.
-That's why we create daily, weekly and monthly snapshots of your installation.
+That's why we create daily, weekly, and monthly snapshots of your installation.
 Your installation and the backups created are, of course, stored in different data centres.

 You can also create your own backups if you wish.
-Simply go to ``Administration -> Cloud Hosting -> Export Data'' and create a backup package that is a full copy of your installation.
+Simply go to `Administration > Cloud Hosting > Export Data` and create a backup package that is a full copy of your installation.

 ### Migrate to On-Premise